 --s: Save a RMR file

-Save a RMR file for all later use (new feature in reqman2)
+Save a RMR file for later use The filename is timestamped

 --r: Replay a RMR file

 Replay a RMR file (new feature in reqman2)

 To minimize html'filesize.
 Big output is truncated.
 If you want to have the full output, you can pass this option.